4.3.4.2 VPN Recipes

 OUTBOUND

 When connected to your VPN, users should have outbound internet access.
 But in some cases, governments restrict this.
-The following domains must be outbound whitelisted for OpenCRVS to function:
+Refer to the list of required domains that must be whitelisted in section 4.3.1 Verify servers

 INBOUND